danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

         num_of_ranks = 10
         df_ret_second_year_last_top = df_ret_second_year_last[df_ret_second_year_last['Annualized Sortino Ratio Rank'] <= num_of_ranks].copy()

-Then we'll extract the 1st 2 year returns for the 10 as our portfolio, calculate the portfolio returns and assign a Ticker label as **PFL** to our portfolio returns.
+Then we'll extract the 1st 2 year returns for the 10 as our portfolio, calculate the portfolio returns using our custom function *calculate_portfolio_return*.
+We'll need to drop the 'Ticker' column. we then assign a Ticker label as **PFL** to our portfolio returns.

         portfolio_tickers = df_ret_second_year_last_top['Ticker'].unique()
         print(portfolio_tickers)